apache/accumulo-website/_docs-2/development/high_speed_ingest.md

 ## Pre-Splitting New Tables

 New tables consist of a single tablet by default.
-As mutations are applied, the table grows and splits into multiple tablets which are balanced by the Master across TabletServers.
+As mutations are applied, the table grows and splits into multiple tablets which are balanced by the Manager across TabletServers.
 This implies that the aggregate ingest rate will be limited to fewer servers than are available within the cluster until the table has reached the point where there are tablets on every TabletServer.